 At St. Peter’s Episcopal Church we celebrate the Holy Eucharist with two different rites taken from the 1979 Book of Common Prayer.
-At the 8 AM service we use Rite I, a service that employs traditional English, using, for example, the words “thee” and “thou.”
-At 9 and 11 AM we use Rite II that by contrast uses the modern English, “you” and “your.”
+During the pandemic, our 9:00 livestreamed service uses Rite II.
+Prior to the pandemic, at the 8 AM service we used Rite I, a service that employs traditional English, using, for example, the words “thee” and “thou.”
+At 9 and 11 AM we used Rite II that by contrast uses the modern English, “you” and “your.”

 Our Prayer Book

 When the Church of England (Anglican Church) was established in the 16th century new forms for worship were set out in a Book of Common Prayer to be used by all churches.
 The forms of worship found in this new Book of Common Prayer were those that historically had been used in the church, but now were in English, the common language of the people.
 This offered people greater understanding of and participation in the worship they were undertaking.

 Today the member churches of the world wide Anglican Communion, including our own Episcopal Church, all share the heritage of the Book of Common Prayer.
 Although international provinces have their own prayer books, all seek to continue the ancient forms of worship handed down to us from the time of Christ and the spirit and principles embodied in the first Book of Common Prayer.
 As times change, the Prayer Book is updated and changes are made only after thorough study and dialogue.

 Our principal act of Worship on Sunday is called the Holy Eucharist.
 It is a Greek word meaning “thanksgiving.”
 The basic pattern of the Eucharistic liturgy goes back to Jesus himself, who commanded us to continue it, as Christians have ever since.
 The drama of the Eucharist has always been the central event in historic Christian worship, and the pattern for all Christian life.